 How and Why

-Complexity theory is utilized in the organization as an approach to promote innovative thinking and rearrange the building blocks of the company to self-organize.
+Complexity theory is utilised in the organisation to promote innovative thinking and rearrange the building blocks of the company to self-organise.
 It is argued by Carnall and By (2007) that modern business entities get along in a nonlinear fashion tradition, with no continuation in the competitive events apart from those which are hindsight.

-However, in order to effectively utilize the theory of complexity, the change agents need to give up rigid control on the complex systems in the organization.
-From these viewpoints, it can be observed from the theory of complexity that the change agents can easily understand this theory from its emergent properties which need to implement the change in the organization strategically.
+However, to effectively utilise the theory of complexity, the change agents need to give up rigid control on the complex systems in the organisation.
+From these viewpoints, it can be observed from the theory of complexity that the change agents can easily understand this theory from its emergent properties, which need to strategically implement the change in the organisation.

-The theory of complexity accepts that it consists of routine predictable activities which should be subjected to planning but it also recognizes that a change that is to be implemented in the organization can emerge different responses.
-In this essence, the change agents face certain contradictions from the employee perspective when they try to plan a change within the company (Dinh et al. 2014).
+The theory of complexity accepts that it consists of routine predictable activities which should be subjected to planning, but it also recognises that a change that is to be implemented in the organisation can emerge different responses.
+In this essence, the change agents face certain contradictions from the employee perspective when planning a difference within the company (Dinh et al., 2014).

 The change agents allow developing chaos because it is the only method through which they can find new orders and behaviours due to the change.
-According to Flood and Carson (2013), understanding the new orders are necessary to achieve the objective of change within the company.
-The change agents can utilize the positive and negative feedback of the employees for deriving an effective change strategy for the benefit of the company.
+According to Flood and Carson (2013), understanding the new orders is necessary to achieve change within the company.
+The change agents can utilise the positive and negative feedback of the employees for deriving an effective change strategy for the benefit of the company.

-The use of complexity theory can be beneficial for the change agents as they can get their hands on the positive and negative feedback given by the main actors of change and synchronize their change strategy according to the gained feedback (Norberg and Cumming, 2013).
-However, the complexity theory let the organization self-organize after which a change strategy would be developed for the benefit of the company.
+The use of complexity theory can benefit the change agents as they can get their hands on the positive and negative feedback given by the main actors of change and synchronise their change strategy according to the gained feedback (Norberg and Cumming, 2013).
+However, the complexity theory let the organisation self-organise, after which a change strategy would be developed for the benefit of the company.

-This rather means that the change strategy can be evolved on the basis of the feedback.
-In this context, the change agents and the leaders of the company are required to formulate a vision for the emergent change by effective leadership and promote strong values and beliefs and also provide opportunities for healthy communication in the organization.
+This instead means that the change strategy can be evolved based on the feedback.
+In this context, the change agents and the company’s leaders are required to formulate a vision for the emergent change by effective leadership and promote strong values and beliefs and provide opportunities for healthy communication in the organisation.

-A recent example indicating to the complexity theory and emergent change implementation can be observed from a reputable organization Shell, which experienced an emergent change in the organization in the wake of the oil reserves crisis which hammered the share price of the company for which the company had to transform their processes and structure for managing the chaos.
+A recent example indicating to the complexity theory and emergent change implementation can be observed from a reputable organisation Shell, which experienced an emergent change in the organisation in the wake of the oil reserves crisis, which hammered the share price of the company for which the company had to transform their processes and structure for managing the chaos.

-The theory of complexity enables the organization and its people to self-organize which can yield the best solution for the emergent change.
-But it should be clear to the change agents that it is no panacea for all organizations (Burnes, 2005).
-The theory of complexity assumes that people in such organizations are highly enthusiastic, innovative and intelligent and can work efficiently in teams.
+The complexity theory enables the organisation and its people to self-organise, yielding the best solution for the emergent change.
+But it should be clear to the change agents that it is no panacea for all organisations (Burnes, 2005).
+The complexity theory assumes that people in such organisations are highly enthusiastic, innovative and intelligent and can work efficiently in teams.

-Unfortunately, the fast-growing organization with bright employees requires more management from the company if they are frequently shaped and reshaped.
-Therefore, the change agents should take into consideration these factors in order to successfully implement change in the organization.
+Unfortunately, the fast-growing organisation with bright employees requires more management from the company if they are frequently shaped and reshaped.
+Therefore, the change agents should consider these factors to implement change in the organisation successfully.

 Hire an Expert Essay Writer